30 Easy Guitar Songs For Beginners That Actually Sound Great

 If you learn the abovementioned eight chords, you’ll be more than prepared to learn countless popular songs.
 Obviously, the more chords and chord variations you learn and master, the more songs you’ll be able to tackle.

-Beginner Guitar Chords
+Beginner Guitar Chords to Learn

 I’ve played guitar for years and still, from time to time, come across a chord form I’ve yet to see; still, knowing the basics will help you incorporate new chord variations into your playing.

-How To Read Chords
+How to Read Chords

 All this sounds good, you may be thinking, but how hard is it to learn a chord, and how long does it take?
 After all this talk of guitar songs suitable for beginners, are we back to guitar taking too long to learn?
 Take a deep breath; learning chords is as simple as being able to read a chord chart, which is quite simple indeed.